-- The Rrivers, wetlands and springs have always been seen as taonga (treasures) to all River Iwi and other iwi. - The Rrivers, wetlands and springs have always given River Iwi and other iwi a strong sense of identity and connection with the land and water. - Rivers, wetlands and springs were used holistically; River Iwi and other iwi understood the functional relationships with and between all parts of the rivers, wetlands and springs, spiritually and physically as kaitiaki. - Tribal taniwha and tupua dwell in the rivers which are also the location of continued spiritual and cultural traditions and practices maintained over the many centuries. - Iwi tupuna inhabited a rohe that teemed with life in the rivers, wetlands and springs.
+Each River Iwi and • The Rrivers, wetlands and springs have always been seen as taonga (treasures) other iwi have has their own to all River Iwi and other iwi . unique and intergenerational • The R r ivers , wetlands and springs have always given River Iwi and other iwi a relationship with the rivers, strong sense of identity and connection with the land and water. wetlands and springs. • Rivers , wetlands and springs were used holistically; River Iwi and other iwi understood the functional relationships with and between all parts of therivers, wetlands and springs, spiritually and physically as kaitiaki. • Tribal taniwha and tupua dwell in the rivers which are also the location of continued spiritual and cultural traditions and practices maintained over the many centuries. - Iwi tupuna inhabited a rohe that teemed with life in the rivers, wetlands and springs.
 These resources were subject to access and use rights as an essential part of kaitiakitanga. - Iwi strive to maintain and restore these relationships despite the modification and destruction that has occurred through different types of development along affecting the rivers, wetlands and springs.